-In the Council's overall conclusion the Council has assessed that it has made good progress against 2 out of 4 of its Well-being Objectives (Objectives 2 and 4) but challenges remain in the delivery of Well-being Objectives 1 and 3.
-The Council has also assessed its governance and performance arrangements to be effective in the use its resources economically, efficiently and effectively through its Annual Governance Statement, Statement of Accounts, Internal Audit and External Regulatory activity.
+The report has concluded that the Council has made good progress against 2 out of 4 of its Well-being Objectives (Objectives 2 and 4) but challenges remain in the delivery of Well-being Objectives 1 and 3.
+The report also assessed the governance and performance arrangements to being effective in the use its resources economically, efficiently and effectively through its Annual Governance Statement, Statement of Accounts, Internal Audit and External Regulatory activity.